OfficeDev/teams-toolkit-samples/graph-toolkit-contact-exporter/README.md

 1. Press "F5" to open a browser window and then select your package to view contact exporter sample app.

 ### Provision and Deploy the Sample to Azure
+> If you don't have an Azure subscription, create [a free account](https://azure.microsoft.com/en-us/free/) before you begin
 1. Open the command palette and select `Teams: Provision in the cloud`.
 You will be asked to select Azure resource group to provision the sample.
 1. Once provision is completed, open the command palette and select `Teams: Deploy to the cloud`.
 1. Once deployment is completed, you can preview the APP running in Azure.
 In Visual Studio Code, open `Run and Debug` and select `Launch Remote (Edge)` or `Launch Remote (Chrome)` in the dropdown list and Press `F5` or green arrow button to open a browser.

 ## Try the Sample with TeamsFx CLI
+> If you don't have an Azure subscription, create [a free account](https://azure.microsoft.com/en-us/free/) before you begin
 1. Install [Node.js](https://nodejs.org/en/download/) (use the latest v14 LTS release)
 1. To install the TeamsFx CLI, use the npm package manager:
     ```